paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: com.hazelcast:hazelcast-client  3.9
- - a level        2 dependency among 2 (possibly transitive) uses

-2018-01-03 12:15  3.9.2
+   - a level 2 dependencies among 2 (possibly transitive) uses 2018-01-03 12:15  3.9.2
 2018-01-03 10:40  3.8.9
 2017-12-04 14:52  3.8.8